 sf objects are data frames.
 This means that they are

-sf objects, and this includes our new best friend the
+to manipulate sf objects, and this includes our new

 %>%